-The Scene Layers team is excited to announce new editing capabilities at ArcGIS Pro 2.2.
-This blog will preview this story with a quick overview and then a deep technical dive for all those interested.
+This blog will go over scene layer editing with a quick overview and then a deep technical dive for all those interested.

 What is a Scene Layer?